tauri-apps/tauri-docs/docs/guides/distribution/sign-macos.md

 Additionally, to simplify the code signing process on CI, Tauri can install the certificate on the keychain for you if you define the `APPLE_CERTIFICATE` and `APPLE_CERTIFICATE_PASSWORD` environment variables.

 1. Open the `Keychain Access` app and find your certificate's keychain entry.
-2. Expand the entry, double click on the key item, and select `Export "$KEYNAME"`.
+2. Expand the entry, double-click on the key item, and select `Export "$KEYNAME"`.
 3. Select the path to save the `.p12` file and define the exported certificate password.
 4. Convert the `.p12` file to base64 running the following script on the terminal: `openssl base64 -in /path/to/certificate.p12 -out certificate-base64.txt`.
 5. Set the contents of the `certificate-base64.txt` file to the `APPLE_CERTIFICATE` environment variable.